ArrakisFinance/arrakis-docs/src/text/arrakisModular/quickstart/quickstartPublic.md

 2. Next step is use the Router to determine how many of each tokens you expect to need to join the Public Vault.

-   - Use [`getMintAmounts`](../../arrakisModular/technicalReference/routers/contract.ArrakisPublicVaultRouterV2.md#getmintamounts) to determine the extact amounts of `token0` and `token1` you expect to deposit, given the maximum of each token you'd like to provide.
+   - Use [`getMintAmounts`](../../arrakisModular/technicalReference/routers/contract.ArrakisPublicVaultRouterV2.md#getmintamounts) to determine the exact amounts of `token0` and `token1` you expect to deposit, given the maximum of each token you would like to provide.

 3. In order to set token transfer authorizations before depositing, there are two alternatives: